rudresh051/QA-Automation-Resources/Courses/Framework/File3.md

 This will ensure the business logic embedded in our test code and won't loose the behavior of our application.

 ## Page Navigation without Generics

+## Lectur 19 - Page Navigation with Generics

+What does it really means?

+We are going to address the problem which we faced with **types** in previous lecture

+WE WILL FIX ALL THE BOXING AND
+UNBOXING ISSUES USING GENERICS

+GENERICS?

+### Generics in Java

+JDK 5.0 introduces several new extensions to the Java programming language.
+One of these is the introduction of generics.

+Generics allow you to abstract over types meaning generics enable types (classes and interfaces) to be parameters when defining classes, interfaces and methods.

+Much like the more familiar formal parameters used in method declarations, type parameters provide a way for you to re-use the same code with different inputs.
+The difference is that the inputs to formal parameters are values, while the inputs to type parameters are types.